 - Talk to your friends and neighbors.
 Find out which companies they like and who they trust.
 Word of good work travels fast and poor work even faster.

-Overall, doing your homework, reading reviews and consulting the people you trust are the very best ways to ensuring you get a quality, honest company servicing your home’s needs.
+Overall, doing your homework, reading reviews, and consulting the people you trust are the very best ways to ensuring you get a high quality and honest company servicing your home’s needs.